jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-intro.md

 ## Documentation

 Currently, documentation is still work in progress.
-I hope to add to finalize this before releasing 2.0.
+Most of the basics are documented at this point but there still some things missing.

 - [Manual](https://jillesvangurp.github.io/kt-search/manual) - this is generated from the `docs` module.
 Just like this README.md file.
 - [API Documentation](https://jillesvangurp.github.io/kt-search/api/).